 An iconic testament to the Roman invasion of Britain, Hadrian’s Wall was begun in AD 122 to defend the edge of the Roman Empire.
 Stretching coast to coast across the north of England, the wall is a UNESCO World Heritage Site today, with both a National Trail and Cycleway so you can follow in the footsteps of the Romans.
 Whether you make your own way or book a self guided walking trip with us, this is an immersive walk through history.

 Following in the shadow of a 1,900-year-old Roman frontier, it is hard to miss the culture that surrounds you on this hike.
 With 15 forts to choose from, and plenty of other remnants from the Romans who made their lives here, take the time to enjoy this fascinating piece of history.
 Don’t miss Chesters Roman Fort, the most complete Roman cavalry fort in Britain, and make time to stop at the unique Vindolanda Fort and Roman Army Museum.
-In the middle of the walk, the Sycamore Gap offers an iconic photo opportunity.
+In the middle of the walk, the Sycamore Gap offers an wonderful photo opportunity.

 With so much to discover, find out more about Things to Do Along Hadrian’s Wall.